sherrymax/acs-examples/acs-docusign-esignature/readme.md

     &client_id=YOUR_APP_INTEGRATION_KEY
     &redirect_uri=YOUR_APP_REDIRECT_URI
 ```

-An example is as follows:
+An example of the URL is as follows:
 ```
 https://account-d.docusign.com/oauth/auth?
     response_type=code